hive-engine/nitrous/README.md

  [Steem Engine Token Scotbot](https://sto.steem-engine.com/#/launch/scotbot).

 The instructions below are still accurate, but you need a few things to configure.
+Note: The setup instructions here work only for Linux, macOS and do not work on Windows-based computers.

 `src/app/client_config.js` collects most of the settings that are necessary to configure.